jbatte47/sigil/README.md

 This project welcomes developers, storytellers, systems designers, and magic system nerds.

 Things to help with:
-	•	Extending the BNF grammar
+- Extending the BNF grammar
-	•	Refining type system rules
+- Refining type system rules
-	•	Building out the REPL and CLI tooling
+- Building out the REPL and CLI tooling
-	•	Writing example spells with real output
+- Writing example spells with real output
-	•	Packaging everything so fans can install sigil locally and play
+- Packaging everything so fans can install sigil locally and play

 ---

-📜 License
+## 📜 License

-TBD — this language is part of a broader narrative fiction project.
-Use with respect.
+Sigil is dual-licensed:

+- All compiler code and technical tooling is released under the [MIT License](LICENSES/MIT.txt).
+- All narrative, grammar, symbolic, and lore-based content is protected under a [Custom License](LICENSES/SIGIL-CUSTOM.txt).

+If you wish to build on Sigil’s fictional components, please contact the author for permission.

 ---